Last Updated on 3rd October 2020

 Depending on your circumstances, you may have to provide further information.
-For instance, if you’re a buy to let landlord, you may have to present tenancy agreements to satisfy any concerns from underwriters.
-If you’re a contractor and want to use evidence of future work you’ve secured, you’ll have to provide evidence of this and so on.
+For instance, if you’re a buy to let landlord, it’s likely you’ll have to present tenancy agreements to satisfy any concerns from underwriters.
+On the other hand, if you’re a contractor, lenders may want to see evidence of future work contracts you’ve secured.

 Our advisors offer the facility for borrowers to make online mortgage applications.
 By utilising the latest financial technology, borrowers can obtain mortgages without leaving their homes.
 Documents can be sent online and your advisor can explain everything to you via phone and email.
 Even if you want a face to face meeting, our brokers are nationwide and can come directly to you.

 How long does it take to get a mortgage?